Tyler Pager is a White House reporter at The Washington Post.

 He graduated with distinction from the University of Oxford, where he earned a master’s degree in comparative social policy.
 He was also the winner of Nick Kristof’s 2018 win-a-trip and traveled with Kristof to the Central African Republic and reported for The Times.

-Tyler Pager is a graduate student at the University of Oxford studying comparative social policy.
-He graduated as the valedictorian from the Medill School of Journalism at Northwestern University in 2017.
+Before Oxford, he graduated as the valedictorian and summa cum laude from the Medill School of Journalism at Northwestern University in 2017.
 During his time at Northwestern, he worked for The Boston Globe, POLITICO and USA TODAY.
-He also served as the editor in chief of The Daily Northwestern, leading the paper to win the Associated College Press Newspaper Pacemaker Award and be named the best daily student newspaper by the Society of Professional Journalists.
+He also served as the editor in chief of The Daily Northwestern, leading the paper to win the Associated College Press Newspaper Pacemaker Award.
+Under his tenure, the paper was also named the best daily student newspaper in the country by the Society of Professional Journalists.

 He covered national security for the Medill News Service in Washington and reported from Guantanamo Bay, Cuba.
 He also served as an intern at Medill Watchdog where he contributed to the Chicago Tribune’s project, Harsh Treatment, which was a finalist for the Pulitzer Prize in investigative reporting.